microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 ## Review & Self Study

+Before you apply clustering algorithms, as we have learned, you must determine the nature of your dataset.
+Read more onn this topic [here](https://www.kdnuggets.com/2019/10/right-clustering-algorithm.html)

+[This helpful article](https://www.freecodecamp.org/news/8-clustering-algorithms-in-machine-learning-that-all-data-scientists-should-know/) walks you through the different ways that various clustering algorithms behave given different data shapes

+In the next lesson, you will make use of the  most popular clustering method, K-Means.
 Take a look at Stanford's K-Means Simulator [here](https://stanford.edu/class/engr108/visualizations/kmeans/kmeans.html).
 You can use this tool to visualize sample data points and determine its centroids.
 With fresh data, click 'update' to see how long it takes to find convergence.
 You can edit the data's randomness, numbers of clusters and numbers of centroids.
 Does this help you get an idea of how the data can be grouped?

 **Assignment**: [Assignment Name](assignment.md)